nteleky/comp116-nteleky/pcaps/README.md

 ***19. Provide a summary of the all protocols used.
 What was the most popular protocol used?
 Describe your methodology.***

+*For details of all protocols used, see set2protocols.png*

+TCP Was the most popular protocol.
+This was found by going into wireshark and running statistics on the entire pcap to analyze protocols used.
+Results are shown in the set2protocols.png.

 ***20. A fun question: what other interesting things did you find in this PCAP set (e.g., files)?***